Code-Institute-Submissions/Dermomurphy-MS4-DJ-ecomSite_MayResub/README.md

 ### Features

 #### Common Base HTML
+- Framework for the project working off base.html
 #### Home PAGE
+- a simple banner image with shop now button taking the user to all products with main nav and sub navigation.
+Main nav ahas logo and account login info with shopping bag icon
 #### Products Page
+- A masonary style layout of all products in the shop
 #### Product Detail Page
+- a Detail section of product description , rating, price and quantity needed a go back button and an add to bag button
 #### Shopping Bag
+- shopping contents section with tabular list of all items added to the bag
 #### Posts Page
+- Latest news from the website admin laid out in masonary style, truncated text display on each post
 #### Post Detail Page
+- Furthe detail on each post full banner image and description
 #### Shopping Checkout Page
 #### Profile Page